Behemoth (band): Nergal's illness, recovery and The Satanist (2010–2016)

-According to Nergal, a new album and tour for 2012 were both in the works.
+According to Nergal, a new album and tour for 2012 were in the works.

-In an April 18, 2012 interview with Blabbermouth, Nergal stated that the new album's possible release date to be in the middle of 2013, and also stated that "But, I can tell you that there are at least three or four rough sketches of songs, just ideas.
+In an April 18, 2012 interview with Blabbermouth, Nergal stated the new album's possible release date to be in the middle of 2013, and added, "But, I can tell you that there are at least three or four rough sketches of songs, just ideas.
 Main riffs, main themes.
 We will be building around these ideas, so about one-third of the album is underway."

-The band was slated to play the 2013 Mayhem Festival, alongside Amon Amarth, Rob Zombie, Mastodon, Children of Bodom and others, but cancelled due to drummer Inferno taking ill and needing appendix surgery.
+The band was slated to play the 2013 Mayhem Festival with Amon Amarth, Rob Zombie, Mastodon, Children of Bodom and others, but cancelled due to drummer Inferno needing appendix surgery.

-On May 30, 2013, Behemoth announced that the title of their tenth studio album would be The Satanist; it was released on 3 February 2014 and received widespread acclaim by both critics and audiences.
-On 26 February 2014 the band was announced to be playing Download Festival in June.
-On 27 July 2014 Behemoth performed live on Carpathian Alliance Open Air Metal Festival in Ukraine as a headliner.
-Behemoth have also scheduled a North American tour to take place in early 2015, co-headlining with Cannibal Corpse with support from Aeon and Tribulation.
+On May 30, 2013, Behemoth announced that the title of their tenth studio album would be The Satanist.
+It was released on 3 February 2014 and received widespread acclaim from critics and audiences.
+On 26 February 2014, the band was announced to be playing Download Festival in June.
+On 27 July 2014, Behemoth headlined the Carpathian Alliance Open Air Metal Festival in Ukraine.
+Behemoth scheduled a North American tour in early 2015, co-headlining with Cannibal Corpse with support from Aeon and Tribulation.

 On August 9, 2015, Behemoth were announced as the special guests at Bloodstock Open Air in 2016, playing The Satanist in its entirety on Friday, 12 August 2016.

 Due to Inferno becoming a father in July 2017, Jon "the Charn" Rice replaced him on drums at the American summer tour with Slayer and Lamb of God.